Ishvara Pranidhana is the fifth Niyama or the ethical code of yogic observances. This is one of the Niyama which is

 The Sanskrit word Ishvara means “the supreme ruler of the universe or simply God.”
 The term Pranidhana has more than one meaning.
 Here, it means “renouncing the fruits of action.”
 Therefore Ishvarapranidhana means renouncing the fruits of action to God.

 The term Ishvarapranidhana explains the entire concept of Karma Yoga.
 If you could understand the real meaning of the term correctly, you have the right understanding of the doctrine of Karma Yoga.

 One could not attain perfection by abstention from work alone or renouncing the world.
 Accordingly, one should always engage himself in work.
-Here he has to face the trouble of bondage or involvement to work.
+Here he has to face the trouble of bondage or involvement in work.
 To come out of this bondage, one should do the work meant for him as a sacrifice to God.

 Perform your duty and leave the fruits to God.
 If you have no expectations, you have no grief.
 If you bother about the outcome, you are attached.
 You are being controlled.
 You are not free.
 It yields trouble and it will put you in the vicious cycle of bondage and grief.

-If you are in bondage or involved in something, your focus is lost.
+If you are in bondage or involve in something, your focus is lost.
 Your mind is prone to a cycle of modifications.
 That being the case, Samadhi could not be possible.
 To attain Samadhi, your mind should be free from modifications.
-It is possible only when you are unattached.
+It is possible only when you become unattached.

-At the same time, you could not abstain from the work for sake of being in non-attachment.
-There lies only an option left to you.
+At the same time, you could not abstain from the work for the sake of being in non-attachment.
+There lies only one option left to you.
 Perform your duty without any expectation, not bothering the outcome.
 Leave the fruits of work to God.
 This is Ishvara Pranidhana.